Instax Square SQ1 review: Too square to be hip

 Digital Camera World Verdict

 The Instax Square SQ1 is a superb, simple point-and-shoot instant camera.
 If all you want is to click the shutter and get a great square format photograph, look no further.
-However, it's missing valuable features like the self-timer from the discontinued SQ6 – not to mention the SQ1's direct rival, the Polaroid Now – so if you want any more advanced you will need to look elsewhere.
+However, it's missing valuable features like the self-timer from the discontinued SQ6 – not to mention the SQ1's direct rivals, the Polaroid Now and Now+ – so if you want advanced options you will need to look elsewhere.

 Pros